Lostinthe-cloud/lostinthe-cloud.github.io/_posts/2022-03-17-enable-onedrive-file-sync-on-shared-workstations.md

 categories: Intune
 tags: intune onedrive
 ---
-### So you want OneDrive to worked for Shared multi-user devices?
+### So you want OneDrive to work for Shared multi-user devices?
 By default devices configured with a shared multi-user device profile will not be able to launch or access OneDrive via the desktop application.
 To enable this we will need to create a CSP that enables OneDrive sync which is required for the application to launch, Followed by a secondary CSP that forces the device to use MDM policy over local group policy.